About the Garmin echoMAP Plus 43cv

 Thanks for submitting your review

-More details on the Garmin echoMAP™ Plus 43cv
+More details on the Garmin echoMAP Plus 43cv

 Overview: The Garmin ECHOMAP Plus 43cv is a combination chartplotter and fishfinder.
-It has a loaded LakeVü g3 map and a microSD slot for adding more specialized and detailed charts and maps that are available from Garmin.
-The ECHOMAP Plus 43cv has a 4.3" (diagonal) full color display, and can be mounted on the supplied quick-release tilt/swivel base.
+It has a loaded LakeVü HD map and a microSD slot for adding more specialized and detailed charts and maps that are available from Garmin.
+The ECHOMAP Plus 43cv has a 4,3" (diagonal) full color display, and can be mounted in a variety of ways.
 The fishfinder has a 500-watt, dual-frequency sonar transducer that lets you search for fish to a maximum depth of 2300 feet in fresh water or 1100 feet in salt water.
 The unit has a water rating of IPX7, and can withstand being splashed with water without worry, but unsuitable for prolonged immersion.

 Display: The ECHOMAP Plus 43cv has a 2.1" (wide) x 3.7" (high), 4.3" diagonal full color WVGA display with 272 x 480 pixels.
 It has a variable backlight adjustment (automatic or manual), with day and night color schemes that change automatically or you can set manually.